Tribulation – Today

 So to say ‘we are free to be weak‘ is in reality saying we are free to sin – which is simply not true, because in Christ we are not weak.
 As the apostle John says: No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God (1 John 3:9).
 John is not saying one born of God is no longer able to sin but that he is not free to do so.
 A child of God becomes a servant of righteousness, not of sin.

-Like all false teachers and cults, they quote the Bible to make their particular twist on what is ‘the Gospel’ but fail to teach the ‘whole counsel of God’.
+Like all false teachers and cults, they quote the Bible to make their particular twist on what is ‘the Gospel’ but fail to teach the ‘whole purpose of God‘ (Acts 20:27).
 It is not sufficient to quote some of the Bible but all that is relevant.
 We cannot pick and choose which parts of the Bible suits us.
 And when truth is mixed with error we need discernment, for false teaching if not checked within the church will spread, and like leaven and cancer, corrupt and even destroy her members.
 What do we need to equip us to discern false teaching?
 Simply this: know your Bible, listen to the Holy Spirit and as Jesus said “You will know them by their fruits” (Matthew 7:15-20).

 The UFO Deception

-Before I came to Christ in the early 70’s I began to ponder the possibility of extra-terrestrial life.
+Before I came to Christ in the early 70’s I began to consider the possibility of extra-terrestrial life.
 After all, if life had evolved on this planet, surely there must be other life forms elsewhere in the universe.
 Reports of UFO sightings captured my interest.
 I began collecting press reports and searching library catalogues for books on the subject.
 I became convinced – there was intelligent life elsewhere in this universe for there were a great number of sightings which exhibited intelligent signs and could not be explained in terms of known phenomena.
 There were accounts of individuals such as George Adamski who claimed to have had direct contact with extra-terrestrials.
 Eric von Daniken, author of Chariots of the Gods, presented seemingly convincing evidence that we had been visited by extra-terrestrial beings in our past.
 I became convinced that God of the Bible was in fact a super intelligent extra-terrestrial.
 During this time I joined and was an enthusiastic member of a UFO research group in Perth, Western Australia.

-But when I came to Christ I gained a totally new perspective on everything and began to wonder how UFO’s fitted into the picture.
+But when I came to Christ I gained a totally different perspective on everything and began to wonder how UFO’s fitted into the picture.
 So I re-examined the evidence with the Bible as my reference point and came to these conclusions:

 1. UFOs were a real phenomenon.
 There was sufficient evidence to show that many are not explainable in terms of natural or man-made objects.